 133% more root growth for improved persistence

-- 133% more root growth means improves persistence
+- 133% more root growth means improved persistence

-- Exceptional winter performance means fills winter feed gap
+- Exceptional winter performance so Roper fills winter feed gaps

-- Excellent heat tolerance means performs in hot, humid conditions
+- Excellent heat tolerance means Roper performs well in hot, humid conditions

 Roper has been bred in Australia to overcome many of the problems associated with imported and common varieties.
 Palatability, disease resistance, heat tolerance and root growth were all factors considered in its breeding.